 Our growing membership reflects the growing interest in governance as a distinct discipline.
 We are also pleased to involve a number of key external liaison organizations in our work, including ACCA, EBRD, ecoDa, FIEC, IFC, ISACA, OECD and The CQI.

 Standards are developed by the people who need them – that could mean you.
 Technical committees include experts from both standards and industry and these experts are put forward by ISO’s national members.
 If you want to help shape future standards in your field, contact your national member

-For more information about the work of TC309, please contact the Secretary, Mike Henigan (details below)
+For more information about the work of TC309, please contact the Committee Manager, Mike Henigan (details below)